vb690/academic_papers_bot/README.md

-# academic_papers_bot
+# ScholHAL: generating science (fiction) sound papers' titles

 A simple bot for generating paper titles based on original ones obtained from Google Scholar.

-This repository functions as an exrcise for learning the functioning of the LSTM model.
+This repository serves as an exrcise for learning about the Keras implementation of LSTM.
 The overall project is still in a WIP state.

 Covered:

-* Scraper for obtaining paper titles from Google Scholar.
+* Scraper for obtaining papers' titles from Google Scholar.
-* Parser for preprocessing the .txt file in a format suitable for the LSTM model.
+* Parser for preprocessing the .txt file in a format suitable for the LSTM.
-* Model creator for building and training the LSTM model
+* Model creator for building and training the LSTM.
-* Initial bot implementation for generating new titles employing the trained LSTM model
+* Initial bot implementation for generating new titles employing the trained LSTM model.

 To do:

-* Make the bot interfacing with the twitter API
+* Make the bot interfacing with the twitter API.